 How does the Government's furlough scheme impact on those in receipt of NIHR funding?

 NIHR anticipates that all those in receipt of NIHR funding will follow the Government's published guidelines on furloughing.
 Only organisations which are not primarily funded through public grants or research contracts should consider claiming through the scheme, and only where staff would otherwise be made redundant.

 We have delayed the start of our project, will we lose our funding as a result?

 Funding will not be withdrawn as a result of delayed starts due to COVID-19.
 We will discuss contract variations for studies that have been forced to delay start on a case by case basis.

 Are any changes being made to annual reporting cycles for NIHR infrastructure?

 Yes.
 We will be postponing the full 2019/20 annual reporting exercise for the NIHR Infrastructure.
 When appropriate we will set a new deadline in consultation with Infrastructure Directors and Managers.
-We will however be asking the NIHR Infrastructure to provide some high-level preliminary data which we will ask to be updated when the full annual reporting exercise is completed at a later date.
+We will, however, be asking the NIHR infrastructure to provide some high-level preliminary data, either directly to the scheme secretariat or through the appropriate network office/ leads, which we will ask to be updated when the full annual reporting exercise is completed.
 We have written directly to award holders to provide details of what this will entail.

 Has any research activity funded through the NIHR Global Health Research programme been paused?